As an animal welfare worker, Jana worked with Bull Terriers. She had a boarding home for the breed and currently owns a perky specimen.

 Fun fact: Though it's extremely rare, dogs with blue eyes are sometimes born.
-However, the breed standard calls for dark colour and any bull terrier with blue eyes will be disqualified in the ring and it is not a quality serious breeders encourage.
+However, the breed standard calls for dark colour, and any bull terrier with blue eyes will be disqualified in the ring.
+It is not a quality serious breeders encourage.

 Mushroom for a Nose

 - Though a bullie's nose is not that flat, the nostrils, similar to the mushroom, should curl strongly downwards and to the middle.